The primary objective of an investment bank serves to underwrite new securities issued by its clients.

 Getting into investment banking from a non-target school

-- Try to compensate the lack of field related academia with taking as many trainings and courses as you possibly can.
+- Try to compensate for the lack of field-related academia by taking as many training courses as possible.

 - ‘Bankify’ your resume.
-This means to make it look finance related.
-Highlight absolutely everything you have done in this niche, all your relevant knowledge and use the ‘business’ language.
+This means making it look finance related.
+Highlight absolutely everything you have done in this niche, all your relevant knowledge, and use the ‘business’ language.

 Getting into investment banking with an engineering degree

-As an engineering graduate who wants to break into the world of financing, the most important thing is to know that you will be in a battle for that position, who are your opponents, what are their weaknesses and what are your strengths.
+As an engineering graduate who wants to break into the world of financing, the most important thing is to know that you will be in a battle for that position, who your opponents are, what their weaknesses are and what your strengths are.